canonical/opendkim-operator/docs-template/index.md

 <!-- A paragraph of 2-5 short sentences, that describes what the product does and what need the product meets. -->

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
-For <charm-name>, this includes:
+For opendkim, this includes:
 * list or summary of app-specific features

-The <charm-name> charm allows for deployment on many different Kubernetes platforms, from [MicroK8s](https://microk8s.io/) to [Charmed Kubernetes](https://ubuntu.com/kubernetes) to public cloud Kubernetes offerings.
+The opendkim charm allows for deployment on many different Kubernetes platforms, from [MicroK8s](https://microk8s.io/) to [Charmed Kubernetes](https://ubuntu.com/kubernetes) to public cloud Kubernetes offerings.

 <!-- Finally, a paragraph that describes whom the product is useful for. -->